 As pointed out in OECD (2012b), the problem of small average farm size is exacerbated by the issue of land rights.
 Land rights in Indonesia are very complex with ample scope for drastic simplification.
 The Basic Agrarian Law of 1960 (BAL, 1960) required that all land rights be registered, but no time limit was given at the time of its promulgation.
 Land registration (titling) is still ongoing, and during the last four decades the National Land Agency (BPN) has managed to register only around one-third of privately owned plots.
 Thus, most rural households have unregistered land rights usually acquired through inheritance.
 Although Article 56 of the Law recognises the continuing validity of rights, the right of the new holder cannot be fully recognised by the State until a new certificate is issued confirming that the land is not State land (USAID, 2010).
 The slow progress in land registration therefore creates an important barrier to consolidation in the sector, but also to accessing credit, which is indispensable to capital and technology improvements, as farmers are required to provide collateral to meet bank lending requirements.
 Despite further efforts to implement the BAL, existing ambiguity over land rights remains one of the reasons for land conflicts.
 In 2012, the office of the President recorded 8 305 land disputes, 2 002 of which are likely to turn into violence (Jakarta Globe, 2012).
-The land tenure system should thus be clarified (Box 2.4), and the registration of land rights to
+The land tenure system should thus be clarified (Box 4), and the registration of land rights to facilitate access to credit for smallholders should be accelerated.
+Creating a unique and dedicated agency to accelerate land rights registration should be a priority.

-Box 2.4.
+Box 4.
 Land rights in Indonesia